High Expectations and Rigorous Instruction

 Guiding Questions:

-How often do we incorporate ideas about privilege, equity, and justice into our lessons?
-How do we connect these ideas to students’ experiences in the world?
-Do we encourage our students to challenge the status quo?
+How often do we incorporate ideas about , equity, and into our lessons?
+Do we encourage our students to critically examine the status quo?

 Exploring

-We rarely incorporate ideas about privilege, equity, and justice into our lessons.
+We rarely (about 1-2 times per year) incorporate ideas about privilege, equity, and justice into our lessons.

 Growing

-We sometimes incorporate ideas about privilege, equity and justice into our lessons.
+We sometimes (about monthly) incorporate ideas about privilege, equity, and justice into our lessons.

 Utilizing

-We regularly incorporate ideas about privilege, equity, and justice into our lessons.
+We regularly (about weekly) incorporate ideas about privilege, equity, and justice into our lessons, attending to why these topics matter.

 Transforming

-We regularly incorporate ideas about privilege, equity, and justice into our lessons and encourage students to challenge the status quo.
+We regularly (about weekly) incorporate ideas about privilege, equity, and justice into our lessons, attending to why these topics matter, and we encourage students to critically examine the status quo.

 Selected Rating: None